-Once registered, a trademark gives you the exclusive right to use that mark in India for the class of goods or services you registered it under.
-You can use the ® symbol, sue infringers, and license or sell your brand as an asset.
+A trademark is any word, name, logo, symbol, or combination that identifies your goods or services and distinguishes them from competitors'.
+Registration gives you the exclusive right to use that mark in India within the class of goods or services you've registered it under — the basis for using the ® symbol, taking action against infringers, and treating your brand as a transferable, licensable asset.

-Before You Apply: 3 Things to Check
+Before You Apply: Three Things to Check

-1. Do a Trademark Search
+1. Run a Trademark Search

 2. Choose the Right Trademark Class

 India follows the Nice Classification system — 45 classes covering all goods and services.
-Your trademark is only protected in the class(es) you register it under.
-Choosing the wrong class is one of the most common and costly mistakes.
-Check the EUIPO Trademark Class finder to identify the correct class for your business.
+Your protection only extends to the class or classes you register in, and choosing the wrong one is one of the most common, costly mistakes applicants make.
+Our trademark class finder can help identify the correct class for your business before you file.

 3. Decide What to Register